IMP1/mir-obsidian/Mir/fauna/Delver.md

 %% PROPORTIONS, WEIGHT, MUSCLE_MASS %%

 Heights don't significantly differ across the sexes, and young delvers all look very similar, but female adults have larger hips and legs.
 This generally makes them faster runners but slower crawlers.
 Male adults generally develop larger arms and shoulders.

+Delvers have slightly webbed hand, which are often hard with callouses.

 ## Life Cycle & Health
 Delvers live for an average of 100 years *(roughly 40 Earth-years)*.
 The shortness is mostly due to a lack of nutritional intake in their early years, and some delvers who have left their underground lives find themselves living longer.